worldbank/blackmarblepy/README.md

 </p>

 ### Trends in Nighttime Lights <a name="quickstart-trends"></a>

+The below example shows extracting average annual nighttime lights data for Ghana at the administrative 1 level and plotting the trends.

 ```python
 ## Annual trends in nighttime lights
 ntl_df = bm_extract(roi_sf = ghana_adm1,